Canvas basics

 Never underestimate the power of the name.
 Braze is built for collaboration, so this is a good time to get grounded in how you’ll communicate goals with your team.

-You can add tags and name both steps and variants within the Canvas.
-For more on customer journeys, check out our Braze Learning course on mapping user lifecycles!
+You can add tags and name the steps and variants in a Canvas.
+For more on customer journeys, check out our Braze Learning course on mapping user lifecycles.

 The “why”: Identify conversion events